MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

     On the **Sales Line Discounts** page, the **Sales Type** field is prefilled with **Customer**, and the **Sales Code** field is prefilled with the customer number.
 3. Fill in the fields on the line as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)] Fill a line for each combination that will grant a sales line discount to the customer.

-> [!Caution]
+> [!Note]
 > When you open the **Sales Prices** and **Sales Line Discounts** windows from a specific customer, the **Sales Type Filter** and **Sales Code Filter** fields are set for the customer and cannot be changed or removed, indicated by the grayed value in the **Sales Code Filter** field.<br /><br />
 > To set up prices or line discounts for all customers, a customer price group, or a campaign, you must open the windows from an item card.
-Alternatively, for sales prices, use the **Sales Price Worksheet" feature.
+Alternatively, for sales prices, use the **Sales Price Worksheet** page.
 For more information, see [To bulk update item prices](sales-how-record-sales-price-discount-payment-agreements.md#to-bulk-update-item-prices).

 ## To set up an invoice discount for a customer
 When you have decided which customers are eligible for invoice discounts, enter the invoice discount code on the customer cards and set up the terms for each code.